 If a faculty member chooses to allow unexcused absences, the number of excused and unexcused absences combined may be limited to the maximum number noted above.
 Faculty members are under no obligation to allow makeup work for unexcused absences.
 Faculty who choose to establish a more stringent attendance policy must have the approval of their department.
 All faculty must include their attendance policy in the course syllabus distributed at the first course meeting.

 In cases where unusual circumstances cause a student to miss a significant amount of class time for reasons beyond the student’s control, the student should confer with the faculty member and class/advising dean to ascertain if it is feasible to complete the work of the course.

 For all students, the following guidelines apply.

-Participation in University-Sanctioned Activity: Students serve as representatives of the Fordham community in a variety of activities.
-The authorized administrator/director of the activity will provide a written list of the dates of the activities, including travel time, at the beginning of the semester to each of the students.
-Students will provide each of their professors with the scheduled list of excused absence(s) at the beginning of each semester.
+Participation in University-Sanctioned Activities: Students serve as representatives for the Fordham community in a variety of activities.
+The authorized administrator/director of the activity will provide a written list of the dates of the activities, including travel time, to each participating student at the beginning of the semester.
+Students will provide each of their professors with the scheduled list of excused absences at the beginning of each semester.
 The faculty will acknowledge the scheduled absence(s) by signing an accompanying letter.
 In some cases—e.g., the scheduling of a championship tournament or a rescheduled competition—the actual timing of the event may not be known at the beginning of the semester.
 In such cases, the authorized administrator will make every effort to notify instructors as soon as possible.